 Each time you want to grant options, you should ask your corporate secretary to prepare a new set of directors’ resolutions in writing, approving the grant of the specific number of options, the recipient, the exercise price, the vesting schedule, and the issue of shares on exercise of the options.

-letter of grant and option certificate
+send out your letter of grant and option certificate

 Once you have approved the ESOP rules and passed all the resolutions, waivers, and consents referred to above, you can start allocating options to employees, directors, and contractors of the company.